amir-zeldes/xrenner/README.rst

 Note that by default, the English model is invoked (-m eng), and this model expects input in Universal Dependencies.

-To use neural entity classification and machine learning coreference prediction, flair and xgboost must be installed (see requirements.txt)
+To use neural entity classification and machine learning coreference prediction with the English model, flair and xgboost must be installed (see requirements.txt)

 Module usage:
 -------------